peterasorensen/BellBirdAlarms/README.md

 this information.
 Given another hour or two, I think I could make this happen, but not in the 195 minutes allotted.
 I prioritized my time to help finish the Upvote() method rather than that user experience.

-For the developer currently looking over my project, please forgive the sloppiness, but you can run my code by commenting in/out the lines regarding "ConnectToDB", "CreateTable", "CreateAlarm", and "ViewAlarm".
-Also keep in mind you'll need the sqlite-jdbc-3.20.0.jar file (in this project) to be able to run the code properly.
-Also keep in mind the project is in Java 8.
+For the developer currently looking over my project, (forgive the sloppiness), but you can run my code by commenting in/out the lines regarding "ConnectToDB", "CreateTable", "CreateAlarm", and "ViewAlarm".
+Also keep in mind you'll need the sqlite-jdbc-3.20.0.jar file (in this project) to be able to run the code properly and that the project is in Java 8.

 One thing I also would've done with more time was create a Users table, so that Users could only upvote once.
 As of now,